World Cup Group B predictions, tips & odds

 Canada

-Canada appear at their second consecutive World Cup and will benefit by playing their group matches on home soil in Toronto and Vancouver.
+Canada will appear at their second consecutive World Cup this summer and will benefit by playing their group matches on home soil in Toronto and Vancouver.
 Their form under ex-Leeds United boss Jesse Marsch has been encouraging, losing only twice in the past year and recording notable wins over Romania and Wales.

 With the expanded format and a balanced group, Canada have a realistic opportunity to reach the knockout stages for the first time.